Instantly conforms to the body

 We've found that comfort hinges on a person's weight and personal sleep style, making it difficult to compare mattresses.
 However, there are enough similarities and key differences between the Purple and the Leesa Twin Mattress to get an idea of the kinds of sleepers that will be more comfortable on each one.

 Both are foam bed-in-a-box models.
 The Leesa is easier to set up despite the similarities in packaging.
-The Leesa’s three-layered foam design is definitely better for stomach sleepers, but is often too firm for side sleepers.
-Whereas stomach sleepers may end up with a bowed back and back pain on the Purple.
+The Leesa’s three-layered foam design is definitely better for stomach sleepers, but is often too firm for side sleepers..
 While the Leesa provides better edge support than the Purple, the edges don’t hold up over time.
 It also has a cooling top layer, like the Purple.
 And, while the Leesa does a good job, it’s not up to the Purple’s superior breathability.

 Asses your sleep style first—but you’ll likely love it.

 The Purple works incredibly well for those who want and love foam mattresses that hug your body like a well-fitted glove.
 It’s also perfect for those who sleep hot.
-However, stomach sleepers and heavier side sleepers may find that sinking into the bottom support layer creates more aches and pains than it relieves.
+However, stomach sleepers and heavier side sleepers may find themselves sinking into the bottom support layer.

 - Product Brand Purple